Top 10 Countries With The Lowest Minimum Wage In The World

 The largest export commodity of Cuba is sugarcane and it constitutes over 70% of the country’s export.
 The entire landmass of Cuba stretches across 110 922 square kilometers.

 Furthermore, the minimum wage of Cuba is $30.16 (402 Cuban pesos) per month.
 This minimum wage includes bonuses and the salaries paid vary among different job categories.
-However, to supplement the meager minimum wage, each Cuban employee is offered free food.
+However, to supplement the meager minimum salary, each Cuban employee is offered free food.

-Albania is one of the European countries with a good standard of living, low cost of living and attractive taxation policies.
+Albania is one of the European countries with a good standard of living, low cost of living, and attractive taxation policies.
 In the 1980s, Albania experienced a national crisis which led to a fall in their communism by 1992.
 Even at that, the country has been progressively resurrecting from the effect of the crisis.

 The minimum wage of Albania is $210 per month.
 Although it is high for a developing country, it could be seen as very low for a European country.
 The amount may not cater to the needs of the people and so, the majority of the people are found with two or more jobs in order to meet up with the financial demands.